You are here

 - April 15 - April 26, 2024 Additional information about specific testing date requirements and options will be provided at a later date.

 - Guidance for Administering the Colorado School Day PSAT and SAT to First Year in the U.S. Multilingual Learners

 - College Board-Approved Word-to-Word Glossaries for the SAT Suite of Assessments

-- SAT Translated Test Directions (Select Resources in the Jump To menu and scroll down)
+- SAT Translated Test Directions (Select Accommodations and Supports in the Jump To menu and scroll down)

 The College Board provides two types of accommodations for the SAT Suite of Assessments.
 College Board Approved Accommodations and State-allowed Accommodations or SAAAs.